Santhi Nivasam (1960 film): Casting and filming

 Akkineni Nageswara Rao was chosen to play Gopi, reprising the role originally played by Padmanabham in the Telugu play.
 This role was rewritten for the film as the male lead, unlike the play where it was a supporting role.
 C. S. Rao, who used to enact scenes for his actors, accidentally slipped during one such exercise on the doormat before Ragini's (Krishna Kumari) house set while entering, but immediately managed to balance himself.
 Kantha Rao, who portrayed Gopi's older brother Raju, believed this was intentional and part of the story, and did exactly the same when filming the scene.
 After this, C. S. Rao told Kanta Rao, "Any way, it now turned into a symbolic shot for the critics.
 For the first time you are entering into another woman’s house and the slip represents your fall and the balancing act symbolises your control."
 Except for two songs which were shot at Brindavan Gardens in Mysore, the rest of the film was completed in one schedule.

 Soundtrack

 The soundtrack was composed by Ghantasala, and the lyrics were written by Samudrala Ramanujacharya.
 Many of the songs were adapted from Hindi songs; "Aasalu Theerchave" was based on "Meethi Meethi Baton Se" from Qaidi No. 911, "Chakkanidaana" was based on the title song of Dil Deke Dekho, "Raave Radha Rani Raave" was based on "Jhumta Mausam" from Ujala, and "Come Come" was based on "Tim Tim Tim" from Mausi.
 "Sri Raghuram", "Kalanaina Nee Valape" and "Ragala Saragala" were original compositions.
+The song "Sri Raghuram" is based on Hamsadhwani raga.